parthian-sterlet/mcot-kernel/readme.md

 |5.3..5.5|-4|-3|-2||-3||||||||
 |>5.5|4|2|-1|-2|-3||||||||

-The same calculations are performed for Anchor-Anchor CEs, in this case the enrichment of symmetrical vs. asymmetrical CEs are tested.
+The same calculations are performed for Anchor-Anchor CEs, in this case the enrichment of symmetric vs. asymmetric CEs are tested.

 ## References
 [Bailey, T.L.
 (2021) STREME: accurate and versatile sequence motif discovery.
 Bioinformatics.
 37, 2834–40](https://doi.org/10.1093/bioinformatics/btab203)